20 Occupational Therapy Quotes

-Occupational therapy is a profession that has trouble defining itself.
-We shrink from the bold statements about the core of our practice—that daily tasks are enormously important and vital to healing.
+I believe quotes are vital to our profession.
+We currently have difficulty defining ourselves.
+We shrink from the bold statements about the core of our practice—that daily tasks are vital to healing.

 This is where quotes come in.
 They give us the language to articulate what we intuit and build our practices on.
 You can bet that we are not the only ones to have found meaning in daily activities.